njelicic/pytorch-linear-models/README.md

 * seaborn==0.10.0

 ## Work in progress:
-Working on itergrating (regularized) logistic regression.
+Working on integrating (regularized) logistic regression.